UNSW-Data-Soc/unsw-data-soc.github.io/contact.md

         <div class="column is-half has-text-left">
             <p class="is-size-5">
                 <br>
                 Hi!
-Do you have a question?
-Want to stay updated? <i>Homework help?</i>
+If you've got something to ask or you just want to know more, feel free to reach out to us via the email below.
                 <br><br>
-                Homework help isn't really our thing, but if you've got something to ask or you just want to know more, don't be afraid to reach out to us!
+                Stay updated with us by subscribing to our newletter on the right!
+We send bi-weekly updates on events, workshops, and datathons run by DataSoc, blog posts published by our team, as well as carefully curated news on the wider data science community.
                 <br><br>
                 Be sure to check out our social media links!
                 <br><br><br>